keniasousa/keniasousa.github.io/_posts/2017-03-12-analysis-infographic.markdown

 ---
 layout: post
-title:  "Analysis of an Infographic"
+title:  "Analysis of an Infographic according to Alberto Cairo's mechanisms"
 date:   2017-03-12 22:31:55 +0100
 categories: python
 ---

 [Alberto Cairo's work][Graphics_Lies_Misleading_Visuals] entitled "Reflections on the Challenges and Pitfalls of Evidence-Driven Visual Communication" presents three ways that graphics can mislead the reader, which can be used as mechanisms to analyse and detect issues in our own visual graphics:

 - Hiding relevant data to highlight what benefits us: "cherry-picked" statistics, e.g. show the average to hide that sales were negative in a certain